 Unfortunately, many online forums state that the battery backup lasts less than 10 hours, so it’s not the most dependable

-We demo the SimpliSafe app and take you through its capabilities.
-You’ll find a video of the interface, features compared to other home security apps, pros/cons by users and more in our SimpliSafe app review.
+We demo the SimpliSafe mobile app and take you through its capabilities.
+You’ll find a video of the interface, features compared to other home security apps, pros/cons by users, and more in our SimpliSafe app review.

 Visit SimpliSafe’s website to learn more.

-Simplisafe has three options for monitoring.
-The standard and interactive monitoring come with police and fire dispatch as well as a base station cellular backup and video verification.
+SimpliSafe has three options for monitoring.
+The standard and interactive monitoring comes with police and fire dispatch as well as a base station cellular backup and video verification.
 Interactive also has more cameras included and smart home integration.